maxrexfax/rabbit-mq/readme.md

 php receiveAll.php "#"
 ```

-File send_objects.php can be used without arguments, or can be set number of objects to send
+File send_objects.php can be used without arguments,
+or can be set number AND color of objects to send
 example:
-send 5 (default)
+send 5 with random color (default)
 ```sh
 php send_objects.php
 ```